Post-Selection Inference for Generalized Linear Models with Many Controls: Introduction

 Our constructions of the final estimators and confidence regions mainly make use of the post-model selection estimators in estimating the nuisance part of the regression function as well as the optimal instrument.
-We focus on using selection as a means of regularization (which is necessary when $p>n$), mainly because compared to other methods of regularization, such as $\ell_1$-penalized maximum likelihood, they performed best in a wide set of experiments.
+As mentioned earlier, we focus on using selection as a means of regularization (which is necessary when $p>n$), mainly because compared to other methods of regularization, such as $\ell_1$-penalized maximum likelihood, they performed best in a wide set of experiments.
 In order to develop sharp results for these estimators we must control sparsity effectively.
 We therefore provide sparsity bounds for $\ell_1$-penalized logistic maximum likelihood estimators, which is used for selection, and also derive the rates of convergence for the post-model selection logistic maximum likelihood estimator.
 These results are of independent interest.
-Also in the estimation of ``optimal instruments", which we use as an ingredient in building the optimal estimating equation, we rely on post-selection least squares estimator with data dependent weights.
-There too the presence of data-dependent weights, which is needed to create ``immunization property" for the final step, creates several interesting technical challenges.
+In the estimation of optimal instruments, which we use as an ingredient in building the optimal estimating equation to create immunization property, we rely on post-selection least squares estimator with data dependent weights.
+The presence of data-dependent weights creates several interesting technical challenges.
 Finally, to obtain the asymptotic approximations to the estimators of regression coefficients of interest we rely on empirical process methods, using self-normalized maximal inequalities and entropy calculations that rely on the sparsity of the models selected via data-driven procedures.
 These proofs are of independent interests in other types of generalized linear models.